Elbow Care at The Orthopedic Clinic

 - Regional anesthesia so our patients experience minimal pain following surgery

 The elbow is crucial in rotating the forearm and giving power to the upper body.
 It consists of three bones: the humerus, radius, and ulna.

 The radius and ulna are two slightly curved bones that make up the forearm.
-The end of your humerus has two main bony parts, which you can feel these at the sides of your elbow.
+The end of your humerus has two main bony parts, which you can feel at the sides of your elbow.
 These are the lateral epicondyle and medial epicondyle.
-The muscles that attach to the lateral epicondyle helps you straighten and extend your wrist and fingers.
-The muscles that attach to the medial epicondyle helps flex your wrist and fingers, which allows you to grasp objects.
+The muscles that attach to the lateral epicondyle help you straighten and extend your wrist and fingers.
+The muscles that attach to the medial epicondyle help flex your wrist and fingers, which allows you to grasp objects.

 Finally, your ulnar nerve, which wraps around the medial epicondyle, innervates (supplies with nerves) the muscles of the hand that allow for fine motor activity.

 We routinely perform several elbow procedures at The Orthopedic Clinic, including:

 We insert a small camera into the elbow through small incisions.
 This helps us diagnose and treat conditions such as arthritis, stiffness, and cartilage defects.
 This minimally-invasive approach reduces soft tissue dissection, leading to a faster recovery with fewer complications.

 Total Elbow Replacement

 Total elbow replacement treats elbow arthritis by replacing the damaged parts of the elbow joint with artificial components.
 The artificial joint is made up of a metal and plastic hinge with two metal stems that fit inside the hollow part of the bone canal.
 Patients experience resolution of their pain and improved elbow motion and function.

 Cubital Tunnel Release